brendaoby/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8. Prints all the numbers of base 16 in lowercase, followed by a new line.
 9. Prints all possible combinations of single-digit numbers.
 100. Prints all possible different combinations of two digits.
+101. Prints all possible different combinations of three digits.